Tango199/GettingStartedWithGit/gitCommands.md

     git push --set-upstream origin branchName

-(every push to this branch after this inital push is just done with git push)
+(every push to this branch after this initial push is just done with git push)

 So as an example of what i usually do after creating the initial project and pushing it to the server i usually do these commands in order...